-Whether you are traveling for business or pleasure this summer, we encourage you to take the below tips into consideration.
-In doing so, you will be working towards becoming a more eco-conscious traveler and person in general.
+Whether you are traveling for business or pleasure this summer, we encourage you to take the following tips into consideration.
 Saving resources and adopting greener practices is just as important when you’re traveling as when you’re at home.
 And there are some simple steps you can take.

-That being said, let’s look at a few ways you can reduce your footprint and become a more eco-friendly traveler.
-Here are six eco-friendly summer travel tips.
+Let’s look at a few ways you can reduce your footprint and become a more eco-friendly traveler.

-- Bring your own water bottle.
 Plastic bottles are one of the largest pollution problems in many parts of the world.
-Not only are they wasteful in general, but they require a lot of resources to make and are difficult to recycle.
+They require a lot of resources to make and cannot be recycled in all places.
 This is why it is important that you bring your own reusable water bottle when you travel.
-There are tons of environmentally friendly companies out there today that make great products that you can feel good about and get a lot of use out of.
+There are tons of reusable alternatives that you can feel good about and get a lot of use out of.

-- Use reef-friendly sunscreen.
-The number of sunscreens available for purchase is overwhelming to say the least, but the majority of these contain chemicals that can damage coral reefs and other natural habitats.
-Because of this, opt for a reef-friendly sunscreen when traveling to sunny spots.
+The number of sunscreens available for purchase is overwhelming to say the least.
+And the majority of these contain chemicals that can damage coral reefs and other natural habitats.
+Opt for a reef-friendly sunscreen when traveling to sunny spots.

-- Eat local.
 For many travelers, this is the only way to do things.
 Look for local farmers’ markets, street stands, or ask locals what and where they like to eat.
-By getting to know the culture and making a conscious effort to eat items that are local to that area, you will support local communities, gain insight into a different culture, and help reduce the carbon footprint of your food.
+By making a conscious effort to eat items that are local to that area, you will support local communities, gain insight into a different culture, and help reduce the carbon footprint of your food.

-- Don’t use the hotel trash can.
-Most hotel trash cans are lined with a plastic bag which housekeeping changes out each time they clean your room.
+Most hotel trash cans are lined with a plastic bag that housekeeping changes out — and throws away — each time they clean your room.
 This is extremely wasteful and hard on the environment.
 If possible, stay away from throwing things out in this trash can, instead take your trash to public receptacles.

 If you are traveling somewhere hot, it can be tempting to leave the air conditioner running so that when you come back from a day of exploring, your room is nice and cool.
 But it’s important to shut off the lights and use your air conditioner (or heater) wisely.
 Leaving them on when you’re not in the room needlessly consumes energy that is likely produced with fossil fuels, contributing to global climate change.

 We hope these tips will give you a good place to start when traveling this summer!
 By making a few small changes to the way in which you approach vacation, you will be making a difference in the longevity and health of our planet.